You can search for your councillor using the ward, name or postcode search.

 Stay in touch by signing up to electronic copies of agendas and minutes for individual committees.

 Find out how you can get involved in the democratic process - including petitions, public questions to council, and deputations.

 Read about the council's scrutiny committees and their key responsibilities.

 Councillors receive a financial allowance for carrying out their roles and responsibilities.
-Below you can view the current allowances scheme and see what allowances were paid out in the last two financial years.
+Below you can view the current allowances scheme and see what allowances were paid out in the last five financial years.

 Councillors’ gifts and hospitality

 The council's constitution sets out how the council operates, how decisions are made and the procedures which are followed to ensure that it is efficient, transparent and accountable to local people.

 Financial Regulations provide the regulatory and governance framework which directs the way Hammersmith & Fulham Council undertakes its financial activities including financial planning, budget setting, budget monitoring, and closing of the accounts.